-LEGO Announces Braille Bricks Coming in 2020
+LEGO Announces Braille Bricks Coming In 2020

 Philippe Chazal, treasurer of the European Blind Union, explained that with the advent of audio books and computer programs, fewer people are learning to read Braille.

-“This is particularly critical when we know that Braille users often are more independent, have a higher level of education and better employment opportunities,” Chazal said, adding that the braille bricks can help boost an interest in the alphabet.
+“This is particularly critical when we know that Braille users often are more independent, have a higher level of education and better employment opportunities,” Chazal said, adding that the Braille bricks can help boost interest in the alphabet.

 The LEGO Foundation and the LEGO Group team up with blind associations to pilot LEGO® Braille Bricks and develop children’s breadth of skills.